PalisadoesFoundation/pattoo.github.io/index.md

 management teams to monitor the performance of servers, applications and electro-mechanical systems.

-`pattoo` flexible enough to chart a wide variety of data that changes over time by creating custom agents.
+`pattoo` is flexible enough to chart a wide variety of data that changes over time by creating custom agents.
 Test your Python coding skills.
 [Documentation on how to do this can be found here.](https://pattoo-shared.readthedocs.io/en/latest/agents.html)

 `pattoo` currently only runs on Linux systems.